Smartling/SmartlingHelp/_v2endpoints/strings/create-strings.md

       required: false
       description_markdown: |
         Specifies a custom placeholder with a Java Regular Expression.
 For example `\[.+?\]` would capture all values surrounded by square brackets as placeholders.
 For more detail on placeholders see [Placeholders in Resource Files](/developers/supported-file-types/placeholders-in-resource-files/)

+    - title: namespace
+      type: string
+      required: false
+      description_markdown: |
+        Used to generate the unique hashcode for all strings in the request.
+If you want to have two versions of a string with the same text and variant metadata, you can keep them unique by assigning a different namespace to each string.
+If not provided, default value is `smartling.strings-api.default.namespace`.
+A `NULL` value is permitted.

     - title: stringText
       type: string